Skip to main content

 Jane Gillham photo

 My work aims to promote well-being in people, especially adolescents and young adults.
-Much of this work is at the intersection of clinical psychology, positive psychology, developmental psychology, education, and public health.
+This work is at the intersection of clinical psychology, positive psychology, education, and public health.
 It aims to understand the personal, interpersonal, and contextual factors that affect well-being and risk for common mental health problems such as depression and anxiety.
 Much of my research and applied work focuses on the development, implementation, and evaluation of school- and community-based intervention programs designed to promote psychological resilience and well-being, and prevent common mental health problems in young people.

 I collaborate with educators, counselors, and clinicians at schools and other organizations that serve youth and with researchers at many other academic institutions.
 Together, we have developed several well-being programs and curricula, including the Penn Resiliency Program and Strengths-Based Resilience.
 We have conducted large-scale evaluations of these and other school and community well-being programs.
 Much of this work has been funded by the Institute of Education Sciences and the National Institute of Mental Health, and many of our research papers are available for free online through PubMed.gov.